SilviaDGregorio/behaviours/plugins/PluginCreation.md

 ### Directory tree ###

-In order to create a plugin in behaviours, you have to follow a given directory structure:
+In order to create a plugin in behaviours, you have to follow a specific directory structure:

 Inside the `plugins` directory, create another directory named as the plugin.
 In this directory, create the C++ files and a `static` folder with three subfolders: